Serru/MultiCobot-UR10-Gripper/doc/no_moveit/ENG/four_arm_no_moveit.md

 View the contents of the [ur10_1_arm_controller.yaml](https://github.com/Serru/MultiCobot-UR10-Gripper/blob/main/src/multirobot/four_arm_no_moveit/four_arm_no_moveit_gazebo/controller/ur10_1_arm_controller.yaml) file with the changes made.

 You can see that the prefix*ur10_1_* was simply added.
-This allows to distinguish to which 'joints' the commands should be sent, which also requires a change of the *URDF* file.
+This allows to distinguish to which `joints` the commands should be sent, which also requires a change of the *URDF* file.

 We now proceed to modify the rest of the files and add the second set of controllers for the second robot, which get the prefix *ur10_2_*.